Delicious Mixed Fruit Smoothie Recipe With Frozen Fruit

 - Pour into a glass and drink!

-Berries, such as blackberries, raspberries and strawberries include high levels of vitamain C, vitamin K and are also an excellent source of dietary fibre.
+Berries, such as blackberries, raspberries and strawberries include high levels of vitamin C, vitamin K and are also an excellent source of dietary fibre.

 Bananas are known for their excellent potassium content which helps to maintain a healthy blood pressure level and is useful in maintaining the right balance of acid levels in the body, especially in the gut.
 Bananas are also a good source of vitamin C, manganese and dietary fibre.